akshay-vgupta/Zendesk2021/README.md

 Authentication is added via [Dotenv](https://github.com/spacetrippy/Zendesk2021.git) and require a .env file in the root directory of the project.
 Sent .env file via mail

+.env contains username as "ZEN_USER" & password as "ZEN_PASSWORD".
+The same is used in config file for authentication